Nonsmooth Nonparametric Regression via Fractional Laplacian Eigenmaps: Discussion

 \section{Discussion}

 We proposed and analyzed the PCR-FLE algorithm for performing nonparametric regression when the true function lies in the $L_2$-fractional Sobolev space, $H^s(\mathcal{X},M)$.
 The approach is computational efficient and it involves computing the top-$K$ eigenvalues and eigenvectors of size $n\times n$ graph Laplacian matrix.
-Under a random design setting, we established rates of convergence of order $n^{-\frac{2s}{2s+d}}$, where $n$ is the number of observations.
-There are several avenues for future works: \begin{itemize}[noitemsep] \item It is important to establish minimax lower bounds for estimation when the truth lies in fractional Sobolev spaces, under the random design setting, to evaluate worst-case performance of the PCR-FLE algorithm. \item Our current results require knowledge of $s$ and $M$ in setting the bandwidth parameter $\epsilon$ and the number of eigenvalues $K$.
+Under a random design setting, we established minimax rates of convergence of order $n^{-\frac{2s}{2s+d}}$, where $n$ is the number of observations.
+There are several avenues for future works: \begin{itemize}[noitemsep] \item Our current results require knowledge of $s$ and $M$ in setting the bandwidth parameter $\epsilon$ and the number of eigenvalues $K$.
 It is interesting to develop estimators that are adaptive to the choice of $s$ and $M$, by extending the recent results in~\citet{shi2023adaptive}. \item It is interesting to go beyond $L_2$-fractional Sobolev spaces and consider $L_1$-fractional Sobolev spaces which allow for richer class of nonsmooth true functions. \end{itemize}